-When you think of web usability, you probably think about landing page optimization, design, and the overall user experience.
+When you think of web usability, you probably think about landing page optimization, clean design and navigation, accessibility, and the overall user experience.
 But there’s one missing link of web usability that may not immediately come to mind, even though it’s vital for creating a valuable and user-friendly customer experience.
 This missing link is web form usability and best practices.

 Why does web form usability matter?

 Online forms are a digital gateway of communication between you and your customers, whether through a newsletter subscribe form, contact form, survey, or application.
 The main objective of a web form is to collect certain data from a prospect or customer.
 However, if the web form is too long, difficult to navigate, or visually unappealing, 67% of people will permanently abandon your form.

 As you can imagine, the last thing your visitors—and you—want is a frustrating or confusing user experience.
 Thankfully, with the right tools, improving your web form usability takes a few simple steps to improve form UX (user experience), accessibility, design, and ultimately, web form conversion rates.
 Let’s take a look at the seven main tips for creating user-friendly online forms.

 Even if you’re not a designer, you most likely can discern whether something is well-designed or not.
 In fact, the average person bases 75% of their judgment of a website on its design and aesthetics.
 Why wouldn’t they do the same with a web form on your website?